This Guide Uses the Embed Jobs API.

 Constructing a Dataset for Embed Jobs

-To create a dataset for Embed Jobs, you will need to specify the embedding_types, and you need to set dataset_type as embed-input.
+To create a dataset for Embed Jobs, you will need to set dataset type as embed-input.
 The schema of the file looks like: text:string.

 The Embed Jobs and Dataset APIs respect metadata through two fields: keep_fields, optional_fields.
 During the create dataset step, you can specify either keep_fields or optional_fields, which are a list of strings corresponding to the field of the metadata you’d like to preserve. keep_fields is more restrictive, since validation will fail if the field is missing from an entry.
 However, optional_fields, will skip empty fields and allow validation to pass.